Skip to content

 Also, he uses distinguishable or traditional styles of Chinese art in several critical observations of political and social issues in China.

-As he has been a symbol icon to the ongoing fights for human rights in China.
+He has been a symbol icon to the ongoing fights for human rights in China.

 Artworks